 - Spatial continuity of statistical data in cross-border areas

 - The aim of this thesis is to focus on the spatial continuity of selected social and economic phenomena in cross-border areas.
 The work will focus mainly on the identification and analysis of spatial patterns using advanced statistical and geoinformation methods.
 For this purpose, a tool (e.g. script, model, extension) will be created to allow for automatic evaluation of continuity, clusters, differences and spatial patterns.
 An important part of the work will be the selection and processing of appropriate datasets, which vary from country to country in detail, timeliness, method of processing and their availability.
 The work will be solved with an emphasis on the Czech borderland with the potential of transfer of acquired knowledge and all cross-border areas in Europe.

 Study plans and list of courses

-Studies carried out by individual study plan, which compiles trainer and approves the Specialist Board.
-During the study (see Dean’s directive FS UP) consists of 4 student testing and examination of the English language.
-Reports on professional seminars and conferences, publications and preparing a dissertation.
-The study is the state examination and a doctoral thesis defense.
+The study is carried out by individual study plan, which compiles trainer and approves the Specialist Board.
+The study (see Dean’s directive FS UP) consists of 8+4 courses and examination of the English language in the credit system (240 credits for whole doctoral study).
+Reports on professional seminars and conferences, publications and preparing a dissertation are expected.
+The study is finished by the state examination and a doctoral thesis defence.